samermegla/Marvel-Rivals-API/ip_info.md

 ## Description:
 Returns information about an IP address, including the 2 letter country code.
-By default, the API rethrns a predefined IP.
+By default, the API returns a predefined IP.
 ##

 ## URL: